California Beach T5 T6 T61 Heavy-duty pull-out

 Second battery:

-The first question here is whether you need a second battery at all.
-If you want to be self-sufficient and camp in the wild for a maximum of three days, you will definitely need a second battery to guarantee the power capacity.
-However, if you want to spend most of your time at the campsite and camp wild for a maximum of one night and the following day, one battery is perfectly adequate.
-A prerequisite is the possibility of recharging the starter battery afterwards at the campsite or at home using a charger or alternator during a longer (!) journey.
+If, on the other hand, you spend most of your time at the campsite and only want to camp wild for a maximum of one night and the following day, one battery is perfectly sufficient.
+The prerequisite is the possibility to recharge the starter battery at the campsite or at home afterwards with the help of a charger or the vehicle's alternator during a longer (!) drive of at least two hours.

 Inverter: